 Thank you for the chance to submit comments on the Copper World project's draft aquifer-protection permit.

-I'm concerned that the plan design proposed in Hudbay Minerals' application is significantly less protective of Arizona's public health, environment and groundwater than the designs submitted by the previous owners of the Rosemont Mine.
+As a 7-decade resident of the state, I'm concerned that the plan design proposed in Hudbay Minerals' application is significantly less protective of Arizona's public health, environment and groundwater than the designs submitted by the previous owners of the Rosemont Mine.